mmackz/settle-demo/README.md

 | `components/merchants/ClaimSuccessModal.tsx` | Success modal with confetti animation |
 | `components/merchants/MerchantCard.tsx` | Displays merchant info with discount badge |
 | `components/merchants/MerchantList.tsx` | Lists merchants with category filtering |

+---

+## More Resources

+### Documentation

+- [Boost SDK Overview](https://docs.boost.xyz/v2/boost-sdk/overview) - Official documentation for the Boost SDK
+- [Reward Kit API Reference](https://docs.boost.xyz/v2/api-reference/rewardkit/get-a-users-rewardkit-profile) - API documentation for the Reward Kit endpoint used in this demo

+### Need Help?

+If you have any questions or need assistance with the Boost integration, please reach out to @mattie_eth or the (Boost <> Settle) group on Telegram